 4.2 Links between the Adam-Gibbs and the Free Volume theories

-The above analysis highlighted important correlations between variables from different theories (Fig. 9). i-MELT allows going further as it is a trans-theoretical model, i.e. it allows performing systematic inference for a given property using different theories and observing the relationship between the latent variables of the different theories.
-For example, this allows exploring the links between the Adam-Gibbs and Free Volume theories, and, thus, checking the proposition of Hodge (1994) of building a Free Volume version of the Adam-Gibbs theory.
+The above analysis highlighted important correlations between variables from different theories (Fig. 9).
+The trans-theoretical character of i-MELT allows us to go further: it allows systematic inference for a given property using different theories and observation of the relationship between the latent variables of these theories.
+For example, one might explore the links between the Adam-Gibbs and Free Volume theories, and, thus test the proposition of Hodge (1994) of building a Free Volume version of the Adam-Gibbs theory.

 In the Free Volume theory, solid-like and liquid-like molecular cells are distinguished and separated by a critical volume, v*.
 Viscous flow occurs via cooperative molecular movements between liquid-like cells.
 In the Adam-Gibbs theory, viscous flow occurs via cooperative motions of molecular segments of a size z*(T), characterized by an intrisic entropy Sc*.
-The two theories thus share common philosophical underpinnings.
-An important one is that viscous flow is assumed to occur via cooperative movements of molecular entities in the melt.
+The two theories thus share common philosophical underpinnings, including the important assumption that viscous flow occurs via cooperative movements of molecular entities in the melt.
 This relationship can be recognized upon consideration of the parameters of eqs.
 1 and 2.
 Indeed, BFV embeds some structural information because it depends on v*:

 BFV = v* zo, (9)